Joehuu/blog/_posts/2025-12-18-thrills-of-pc-building.md

 - Put motherboard I/O shield on case, check
 - Put motherboard in case...

-One of the shield ground tabs got wrongly bent, as seen in this [recent video](https://youtu.be/_C6cVNnlJIk?t=123) I watched today, surprisingly.
+One of the I/O shield ground tabs got wrongly bent, as seen in this [recent video](https://youtu.be/_C6cVNnlJIk?t=123) I watched today, surprisingly, with the same board I guess.
 I was done building this on the 15th at night.
 I did fix it, with some hiccups.
 When I placed the motherboard for the first time, it got stuck.
 In the end, I just had to put some rightward pressure.
 The rest was easy, despite how messy the place looked with boxes open and plastic bags scattered everywhere.

 Then another random image, which was before or after the I/O shield fix: